StartThreadpoolIo function (threadpoolapiset.h)

 void StartThreadpoolIo( PTP_IO pio );

-A TP_IO structure that defines the I/O completion object.
-The CreateThreadpoolIo function returns this structure.
+A pointer to a TP_IO structure that defines the I/O completion object.
+The CreateThreadpoolIo function returns this pointer.

 You must call this function before initiating each asynchronous I/O operation on the file handle bound to the I/O completion object.
 Failure to do so will cause the thread pool to ignore an I/O operation when it completes and will cause memory corruption.

 If the I/O operation fails, call the CancelThreadpoolIo function to cancel this notification.

 If the file handle bound to the I/O completion object has the notification mode FILE_SKIP_COMPLETION_PORT_ON_SUCCESS and an asynchronous I/O operation returns immediately with success, the object's I/O completion callback function is not called and threadpool I/O notifications must be canceled.
 For more information, see CancelThreadpoolIo.

 To compile an application that uses this function, define _WIN32_WINNT as 0x0600 or higher.

 |Minimum supported client||Windows Vista [desktop apps | UWP apps]|

 |Minimum supported server||Windows Server 2008 [desktop apps | UWP apps]|

 |Header||threadpoolapiset.h (include Windows 7, Windows Server 2008 Windows Server 2008 R2, Windows.h)|